 How Tall Are Ballerinas?
 Ideal Ballerina Height

 The top ballerinas always appear on stage as slender and graceful figures, so much so that they have become synonymous with elegance.
-This is because their weight, height, diet, and physical training regime are carefully monitored to give them the most “perfect” proportions possible.

 So, how tall are ballerinas?
 Specifically, how tall do they need to be considered professional?